 A Brief History of Authentication

-During the Sixties, secrets protection become an important discipline in computer science.
-It was password-centric, and if the system was hacked, it was easy for attackers to extract the passwords from the file or database.
+During the ‘60s, information security became an important computer science discipline.
+Although security teams didn’t have to worry about internet vulnerabilities at that time, security was password-centric, and if the system was accessed by an unauthorized user, it was fairly easy to extract the passwords from the file or database.

-In the Seventies, the problem was solved with a cryptographic concept called hash function, which enabled password verification without actually storing the password itself.
-But if this mechanism was sufficiently good for the time, it was still vulnerable to basic brute force attempts.
+In the ‘70s, the access problem was solved with a cryptographic concept called hash function, which enabled password verification without actually storing the password itself.
+This mechanism was sufficient for the time, but it was still vulnerable to basic brute force attempts.

-Later, scientists concerned with securing the data being transferred gave birth to public key cryptography.
-Unfortunately, those solutions were mostly used just by modern government infrastructures.
-Nevertheless, this was the catalyst for digital certificates, signatures and RSA asymmetric key algorithms.
+Later, scientists concerned with securing the data being transferred developed public key cryptography.
+This technology was primarily used for government infrastructures; however, it was the catalyst for digital certificates, signatures and RSA asymmetric key algorithms.

-During the Eighties, attackers could still guess, steal or intercept passwords with ease.
-Therefore, a new concept emerged called one-time passwords, which later led to protocols like OAuth.
-The basic idea was to create non-predictable passwords but in ways that they can still be validated.
+During the ‘80s, attackers could still guess, steal or intercept passwords with ease.
+Therefore, a new concept emerged called one-time passwords, which later led to protocols such as OAuth.
+The basic idea was to create passwords that couldn’t be predicted but could still be validated.

-Public key cryptography was a very powerful concept that led to questions like the confidence in the issuer of keys.
-During the Nineties, trusted third parties that issue such keys or digital certificates became commercially available.
+Public key cryptography was a very powerful concept that led to questions about the confidence in the issuer of keys.
+During the ‘90s, trusted third parties that issue such keys or digital certificates became commercially available.

-By 2000, 2FA was popular in enterprises and ‘more than one factor’ was adopted as standard authentication.
+By 2000, 2FA was popular in enterprises, and “more than one factor” became the standard for authentication.

-It took another 10 years until the smartphone industry brought 2FA to consumers.
-That was the moment when 2FA became cheap as it didn’t require new hardware any more.
-A simple text message was good enough.
+It took another 10 years for the smartphone industry to bring 2FA to the consumer level.
+At this point, 2FA didn’t require specialized hardware — a simple text message was good enough.